History of Cluj-Napoca: Roman times

 The Romans conquered Dacia between AD 101 and 106 under Trajan, and a Roman settlement of Napoca is first recorded on a milestone found in 1758 in the nearby Aiton commune.

 The Milliarium of Aiton is an ancient Roman milestone (milliarium) dating from 108 AD, shortly after the conquest, evidence of the construction of a road from Potaissa to Napoca.
 It indicates a distance of ten thousand feet (P.M.X.) to Potaissa.
 This is the first epigraphical attestation of the settlements of Potaissa and Napoca in Roman Dacia.

 The complete inscription is: "Imp(erator)/ Caesar Nerva/ Traianus Aug(ustus)/ Germ(anicus) Dacicus/ pontif(ex) maxim(us)/ (sic) pot(estate) XII co(n)s(ul) V/ imp(erator) VI p(ater) p(atriae) fecit/ per coh(ortem) I Fl(aviam) Vlp(iam)/ Hisp(anam) mil(liariam) c(ivium) R(omanorum) eq(uitatam)/ a Potaissa Napo/cam / m(ilia) p(assuum) X".
 It was recorded in the Corpus Inscriptionum Latinarum, vol.III, the 1627, Berlin, 1863.

 This milliarium is evidence of a road known to be built by Cohors I Hispanorum miliaria.

 Trajan's successor Hadrian granted the title and rank of municipium to the Roman settlement at Napoca naming it municipium Aelium Hadrianum Napocenses.
 Later, in the 2nd century AD, the city gained the status of a colonia as Colonia Aurelia Napoca, probably during the reign of Marcus Aurelius.

 Napoca became a provincial capital of Dacia Porolissensis and thus the seat of a procurator.
 The colonia was abandoned in 274 by the Roman administration.

-During the Migrations Period Napoca was overrun and destroyed.
-There are no references to urban settlement on the site for the better part of a millennium thereafter.
+The site continued to be inhabited for a period of time after the Roman administration withdrawal.
+The main evidence comes from two cemeteries to the south and southeast of the town containing brick and mortar or stone sarcophagi, the deceased being buried then according to Roman customs.
 Villages did spring up on the nearby countryside which displayed continuation in culture from the Roman period, likely populated by settlers that had abandoned the city.